ElcoLuijendijk/bibmark/readme.md

 # Example usage

-For example, we would like to include Einstein's relativity papers [@Einstein1905tragheit;@Einstein1916grundlage] in our bibliography, but not his other papers that are located in the /ref/Einsteins_refs.bib bibtex file.
+For example, we would like to include Einstein's relativity papers [@Einstein1905tragheit;@Einstein1916grundlage] in our bibliography, but not his other papers that are located in the `/refs/Einsteins_refs.bib` bibtex file.

-Now run:
+To crop the bibtex file, run:

     >>> python crop_bibtex_file.py -s